stellar/js-stellar-sdk/docs/readme.md

 ## Examples

 ### Creating a simple payment transaction
-To create a transaction using js-stellar-lib, use [TransactionBuilder](https://github.com/stellar/js-stellar-lib/blob/master/src/transaction_builder.js).
+To create a transaction using js-stellar-sdk, use [TransactionBuilder](https://github.com/stellar/js-stellar-sdk/blob/master/src/transaction_builder.js).
 This class provides a builder like interface which allows you to add operations to a transaction via chaining.
 Simply construct a new TransactionBuilder, call addOperation(), passing it the Operation you'd like to add.
 Use the static methods in the Operation class to easily create operations.